The top 14 video collaboration software platforms of 2024

 • On-screen drawing for visual annotations

-• Wide variety of file types supported
+• Supports a wide variety of file types

 • Assign tasks directly to commenters right from the review thread